MG Cars: Models

 The marque lived on after 1980 under BL, being used on a number of Austin saloons including the Metro, Maestro, and Montego.
 In New Zealand, the MG badge even appeared on the late 1980s Montego estate, called the MG 2.0 Si Wagon.
 There was a brief competitive history with a mid-engined, six-cylinder version of the Metro.
 The MG Metro finished production in 1990 on the launch of a Rover-only model.
 The MG Maestro and MG Montego remained on sale until 1991, when Rover cut production of these models to concentrate on the more modern 200 Series and 400 Series.
 High performance Rover Metro, 200 and 400 GTi models had gone on sale in late 1989 and throughout 1990 as the MG version of the Metro was discontinued in 1990 and the versions of the Maestro and Montego were axed in 1991.

 The Rover Group revived the two-seater with the MG RV8 in 1992.
-The all-new MGF went on sale in 1995, becoming the first mass-produced "real" MG sports car since the MGB ceased production in 1980.
+The all-new MG F went on sale in 1995, becoming the first mass-produced "real" MG sports car since the MGB ceased production in 1980.

-Following the May 2000 purchase of the MG and Rover brands by the Phoenix Consortium and the forming of the new MG Rover Group, the MG range was expanded in the summer of 2001 with the introduction of three sports models based on the contemporary range of Rover cars.
+Following the May 2000 purchase of the MG and Rover marques by the Phoenix Consortium and the forming of the new MG Rover Group, the MG range was expanded in the summer of 2001 with the introduction of three sports models based on the contemporary range of Rover cars.
 The MG ZR was based on the Rover 25, the MG ZS on the Rover 45, and the MG ZT/ZT-T on the Rover 75.

 The MG Rover Group purchased Qvale, which had taken over development of the De Tomaso Bigua.
 This car, renamed the Qvale Mangusta and already approved for sale in the United States, formed the basis of the MG XPower SV, an "extreme" V8-engined sports car.
 It was revealed in 2002 and went on sale in 2004.

-In 2017, SAIC displayed the first all-new MG concept car for quite some time, when they unveiled the E-Motion at the Shanghai Motor Show.
-As of June 2020, it was reported that MG is set to launch an electric sports car based on the 2017 E-Motion concept.

-Gloster, a full-sized seven-seater SUV, will join MG's line-up as its flagship.

-In May 2020, MG showed a concept for a successor to the TF which they call the MG Cyberster.